britzl/monarch/README.md

 	end

 ## Screen focus gain/loss
 Monarch will send focus gain and focus loss messages if a Focus Url was provided when the screen was created.
+The focus gained message will contain the id of the previous screen and the focus loss message will contain the id of the next screen.
 Example:

 	local monarch = require "monarch.monarch"

 	function on_message(self, message_id, message, sender)
 		if message_id == monarch.FOCUS_GAINED then
-			print("Focus gained")
+			print("Focus gained, previous screen: ", message.id)
 		elseif message_id == monarch.FOCUS_LOST then
-			print("Focus lost")
+			print("Focus lost, next screen: ", message.id)
 		end
 	end